vibdev/canvas-kit/.github/ISSUE_TEMPLATE/bug.md

 Steps to reproduce the behavior:

+## Expected Behavior

+A clear and concise description of what you expected to happen.

+## Actual Results

+A clear and concise description of what actually happens

 ## Browser (if applicable)

 If this was a visual bug, what browser did you spot it on?

-## Expected behavior

-A clear and concise description of what you expected to happen.

 ## Link to repl or repo (highly encouraged)

 Please provide a reference to a repo or branch to help us reproduce this bug.

-## Error Output
+### Error Output

 Paste the error output here